 The curriculum has been designed to follow the guidelines and recommendations of the Association for Computing Machinery for Master's Programs in Computer Science.
 Most full-time degree candidates admitted into the program will complete the degree requirements in two years.
 The thesis option requires 30 semester hours of graduate work while the non-thesis option requires 39.
-With prior consent, up to 6 credits of approved graduate-level coursework outside the department may be substituted for elective courses in both the thesis and non-thesis options.
 The grade point average of all Computer Science courses and pre-approved electives taken at The University of Akron must not be less than 3.0.

 Core Courses (required for all students):

 - 3460:535 Algorithms or

 - Two courses from Software, Languages and Systems: 3460:626, 630, 641, 653, 655, 665, 677, and 680.